 6. find that the respondent did not act properly and uphold the complaint.

-E. If the Professional Standards Committee dismisses the complaint for any of the reasons listed above, the committee may send a confidential letter of caution, not subject to appeal, to only the respondent indicating matters of concern to the committee
+E. If the Professional Standards Committee dismisses the complaint for any of the reasons listed above, the committee may send a confidential letter of caution, not subject to appeal, to only the respondent indicating matters of concern to the committee.

 F. If the Professional Standards Committee upholds the complaint against the respondent, the committee shall take one or more of the following actions: